sizeof-dario/termgci/code/colour/README.md

 |**White**  |![](https://placehold.co/60x15/D0CFCC/D0CFCC.png)|`208, 207, 204`|`#D0CFCC`|**Bright white**  |![](https://placehold.co/60x15/FFFFFF/FFFFFF.png)|`255, 255, 255`|`#FFFFFF`|
 </div>

-As you can see, the first 8 colours match – and are in fact the same – the second column of the table in the **8 colours set** section.
+As you can see, the first 8 colours match – and are in fact the same – the second column of the table in the **8 colours set** subsection.
 Also, this is how they look when used in the GNOME Terminal:
 <div align = "center">